davidemoro/pypom_form/README.rst

 How does it work?
 =================

-Whith pypom_form you have just to:
+With pypom_form you have just to:

-* instanciate a page object instance whose class inherits from BaseFormPage provided by pypom_form
+* instantiate a page object instance whose class inherits from BaseFormPage provided by pypom_form
 * declare the schema model

 And you will be ready for interacting with your page driving the browser with your form just typing::